-Earlier this summer my daughter, Nina, set up a little corner lemonade stand that was wildly successful.
+Each Father’s Day, I love to reminisce about the joys of fatherhood and the days when my teenage kids were younger.
+This year, I caught myself looking back upon the time several summers ago when my business-savvy daughter, Nina, set up a wildly successful corner lemonade stand.
 Well, that is, as successful as you might expect a 10-year-old girl’s lemonade stand to be.

-In the first hour after she and her friend opened for business, they had earned a little over ten dollars selling lemonade – for the bargain price of fifty cents a glass – to neighbors walking and driving by their stand.
+In the first hour after she opened for business, she had earned a little over ten dollars selling lemonade — for the bargain price of fifty cents a glass — to neighbors walking and driving by her stand.

-Business was going so well that, by the time the second hour rolled around, Nina and her friend suddenly found themselves competing with a second lemonade stand other kids had set up on the opposite corner, much to her chagrin.
+By the time the second hour rolled around, business was booming.
+In fact, it was going so well that Nina suddenly found herself competing with a second lemonade stand another kid had set up on the opposite corner, much to her chagrin.

 Kids and the Fundamentals of Capitalism

-The sight of the competing stands was rather amusing.
-Not only did Nina and her friend have to work harder when the second lemonade stand opened up across the street, but they were also forced to lower their prices too.
-And although they continued to make money, the new competition ensured their earnings were much less than what they experienced in that first glorious hour of business.
+I can still remember the amusing sight of the competing stands like it was yesterday.
+Not only did Nina have to work harder when the second lemonade stand opened up across the street, but she was also forced to lower her price too.
+And although she continued making money, the new competition kept her earnings much lower than what she had experienced in that first glorious hour of business.

-Every business dreams of having a virtual monopoly in the marketplace, but there are only a very few companies out there that actually have the good fortune to be in such a position.
+Of course, every grown-up businessman dreams of having a virtual monopoly in the marketplace too, but there are only a very few companies that actually have the good fortune to be in such a position.

 Lemonade Stands Aren’t the Only Monopolies Out There

-While I disagree with the first example – most folks can watch various sports on plenty of other television channels without having ESPN – I thought the latter two were spot-on examples.
+While I disagree with the article’s first example — most folks can watch various sports on plenty of other television channels without having ESPN — I thought the other two were spot-on.

 Still I can think of a few other virtual monopolies out there that really frustrate me because of the lack of competition.

 1. Satellite radio.
 In the United States, it used to be that if you wanted to subscribe to satellite radio you had two companies to choose from: Sirius and XM.
-On July 29, 2008, those companies merged.
+In 2008, those companies merged.
 Now, if you want satellite radio you’re going to subscribe to Sirius XM, dammit, or you aren’t going to subscribe at all.
 Siriusly.

 2. Ticketmaster.
 I hate Ticketmaster.
-After all, these guys are typically the only game in town, handling upwards of 80 percent of all ticketing for live events in the United States.
-After its merger with Live Nation earlier this year, the new Ticketmaster has become even more powerful, with managing interests in approximately 350 artists, and exclusive booking deals with more than 125 venues around the country.
+After all, these guys are typically the only game in town, handling upwards of 80% of all ticketing for live events in the United States.
+After its merger with Live Nation, the new Ticketmaster became even more powerful, with managing interests in approximately 350 artists, and exclusive booking deals with more than 125 venues around the country.

 3. My local cable company.
-The New York Times reports that cable television rates increased 77 percent between 1996 and 2008, roughly double the rate of inflation.
-I think a lot of this has to do with cities like mine that award exclusive cable franchises within their boundaries.
+Between 1995 and 2013, cable television prices increased at a compounded growth rate of 6.1% annually — that’s more than double the official rate of inflation over the same period.
+I think a lot of that has to do with cities like mine that award exclusive cable franchises within their boundaries.
 Don’t like your cable company or their customer service?
-Boo hoo; no soup for you!
+Boo hoo — and no soup for you!

-It’s late so I’m going to stop here.
-Still, I’m sure you can think of a few other virtual monopolies out there that I probably missed.
+It’s late so I’m going to stop here; but I’m sure you can think of a few others that I probably missed.

-While us consumers rightfully tend to hate monopolies, most business owners wish they could be so lucky to have one.
-I know Nina is still lamenting the demise of hers.
+While us consumers rightfully tend to hate monopolies, most business owners wish they could be so lucky.
+I know Nina still laments the demise of hers.

 While I don’t like it, I do understand why cities provide one cable company operating rights within their boundaries.
 There is a HUGE capital investment in running cable lines to every house within an area.
 If there were 4 cable companies each having to run lines and not being guaranteed a certain amount of business, then it wouldn’t be financially feasible for them to run the lines.